UnblockMedium/unblockmedium.github.io/read.md

 ### 2013

 - A Lowyat.net user posted a thread titled <a href="https://forum.lowyat.net/topic/2794929" target="_blank">YouTube Deep Packet Inspection, All HTTP connections being MITMed</a> &mdash; providing screenshots of his evidence of Deep Packet Inspection (DPI) [Man-in-the-middle attack].
 He tests Youtube Content Delivery Network (CDN) on a particular video with a <a href="https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html" target="_blank">HTTP Get</a> request method.
 He finds missing packets in his test; comparing Local &amp; Remote.
-He did a test on the Democratic Action Party (DAP) Facebook's page through a local ISP connection.
-Found to be DPI/MITM
+He did a test on the Democratic Action Party (DAP) Facebook's page through a local Internet Service Provider (ISP) connection.
+Found to be DPI/MITM, backed by a few other users who tested from their end

-- On the other hand, many users were indeed reporting that certain political-based videos does not load or either takes a gazillion years to load (exaggeration) on certain ISPs on Facebook and Twitter.
+- On the other hand, many users were indeed reporting that certain political-based videos did not load or either takes a gazillion years to load (exaggeration) when using certain Internet Service Providers (ISPs), they posted several social media

 - The Leader of Democratic Action Party (DAP) opposition party in Malaysia, Lim Kit Siang posted <a href="http://blog.limkitsiang.com/2013/05/18/dap-will-lodge-official-complaint-to-mcmc-of-violation-of-msc-guarantee-of-no-internet-censorship-since-dissolution-of-last-parliament-last-month-causing-blockade-to-several-dap-sit/" target="_blank">DAP will lodge official complaint to MCMC of violation of MSC Guarantee of "No Internet Censorship" since dissolution of last Parliament last month, causing blockade to several DAP sites</a> on his blog